Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/06-operationalization.md

 - Want to change steps in orchestration of `get_request` handle? _Modify `chat_request.py`_
 - Want to change the response format or instructions for copilot? _Modify `chat.prompty`_

-Let's try the first option and change the default message that the app returns when you hit the "/" route.
+Let's try the first option, and change how an incoming API request is handled.

+!!! note "Sidebar: Understanding API Routes and Requests"

+    By default, API requests are sent to a server "endpoint" (or route) that the server listens on, for incoming requests.

+    - The "/" route is the default API server URL that returns a message (as a health check)
+    - The "/api/create_response" route is an enhanced URL that listens for copilot requests.

+    Our API server is implemented in the `src/api/main.py` file.
+Let's see how it handles these requests:

+    - See: `@app.get("/")` - requests to the default route ("/") get a "Hello World" health check message.
+    - `@app.put("/api/create_response")` - requests to this endpoint are parsed, with query parameters extracted and passed to the `get_response` function (copilot), with the response then returned to the caller.

+**Let's change how the API server handles the health-check request on "/"**.
 This is a simple change that lets us validate automatic reload on the FastAPI server.

 1. Make sure the `fastapi dev src/main.py` command is still running
 1. **Check:** the browser is showing the "/" route on `*.github.dev` with "Hello, World"